Secrets Management

 Overview

 Secrets Management enables organizations to use a third-party secrets manager to store endpoint credentials.
-Instead of entering credentials directly in SnapLogic accounts and relying on SnapLogic to encrypt them, the accounts contain only the information necessary to retrieve the secrets.
+Instead of entering credentials directly in SnapLogic accounts and have the SnapLogic Platform encrypt them, the accounts contain only the information necessary to retrieve the secrets.
 During validation and execution, pipelines obtain the credentials directly from the secrets manager.
-With Secrets Management, the configured secrets are never stored by the SnapLogic control plane or by Snaplex nodes.
+With Secrets Management, credentials aren't stored in the SnapLogic Platform.

 Limitations